Creative and Fun Door Knocker Upgrades for Your Front Door Makeover

 Green Man

-The Green Man is another mythical being sometime seen on door knockers.
+The Green Man is another mythical being sometimes seen on door knockers.
 A pagan symbol of rebirth and renewal, he's associated with the lush, green vegetation of spring and a celebration of new life after winter.

 The common incarnation of the Green Man is probably a Victorian reinvention and is likely where we get his image as a leafy head.
 He crops up in garden ornaments, in pub names and with other adopted pagan characters, such as Sheela Na Gig, in medieval and medieval-influenced churches.